Twintop/TwintopInsanityBar/README.md

 For multi-node bars (Combo Points, Runes, Soul Shards, etc.), bar text can be anchored to the bar group as a whole or to individual nodes.

 The bar text editor includes a searchable variable browser with descriptions and icons, allowing you to find and insert variables directly at the cursor position.
+Variables are grouped into Stats, Resources, Abilities, Other, and Cast Bars sections, hovering a row shows its name and full description, and a CDM column marks variables whose value comes from Blizzard's Cooldown Manager.
+Variables that hold `secret` values are labeled as such, since a secret value can't be used with comparison operators in bar text logic.
 Full undo/redo support is available via standard Ctrl+Z and Ctrl+Shift+Z (or Ctrl+Y) keyboard shortcuts.

 Bar text can optionally be clamped to its bound bar's width with a Prevent Text Overflow toggle, truncating with an ellipsis and a configurable Maximum Text Width (a percentage of the bound bar's width) instead of spilling over.
 This has no effect when bound to the Screen.